karlveske/DS_Mental_Health/README.md

 And built a ML depression prediction model, which achieved a prediction accuracy of ~93% in a Kaggle competition.
 This means that, on that competition dataset, our model correctly classified 93% of the cases as depressed or not depressed.

 ## The project consists of the following components.
 - Depression_Analysis Jupyter notebook -  exploratory analysis and visualizations of the data.
+- train_cleaning & test_cleaning Jupyter notebooks - these are notebooks where the data we got from Kaggle is one-hot encoded.
-- data_preparation Jupyter notebook - this further alters the train_cleaner2.csv dataset to be more suitable for ML
+- Data_Preparation Jupyter notebook - this further alters the train_cleaner2.csv dataset to be more suitable for ML.
-- roc_and_confuscion_matrices Jupyter notebook - this is the notebook where the RandomForest ML model is created.
+- Predictive_Modelling Jupyter notebook - this is the notebook where the RandomForest ML model is created.

 The score we achieved in a Kaggle competition
 ![image](https://github.com/user-attachments/assets/bf648532-71b6-4b38-96d0-82f3f14dc038)